cockroachdb/docs/src/current/v23.1/migration-overview.md

 	- {% include {{ page.version.version }}/migration/load-data-import-into.md %}
 	- {% include {{ page.version.version }}/migration/load-data-third-party.md %}
 	- {% include {{ page.version.version }}/migration/load-data-copy-from.md %}
-1. After the data is migrated, you can use [MOLT Verify](molt-verify.html) to validate the consistency of the data between the legacy database and CockroachDB.
+1. After the data is migrated, you can use [MOLT Verify](molt-verify.html) to validate the consistency of the data between the source database and CockroachDB.
 1. Perform a [cutover](#cutover-strategy) by resuming application traffic, now to CockroachDB.
 {% comment %}1.
-If you want the ability to [roll back](#all-at-once-rollback) the migration, replicate data back to the legacy database.{% endcomment %}
+If you want the ability to [roll back](#all-at-once-rollback) the migration, replicate data back to the source database.{% endcomment %}

 ### Zero Downtime